mapflat/func-patterns-for-oo-minds/README.md

 bin/slideshow.py, is pushed to master, and all branches are to be rebased on the master@HEAD.
 External dependencies should be added to pom.xml in master, in order to avoid having IntelliJ reimporting the Maven project on slide changes.

+## TODO

+Copy branches to dirs.

+Shorten code.

+List other libraries: Scalactic, Cats.

+Intro with patterns.